inspec/inspec-aws/docs/resources/aws_sns_subscriptions.md

 # aws_sns_subscriptions

-Use the `aws_sns_subscriptions` InSpec audit resource to test properties of the singular resource of AWS SNS Subscription Vpn Route.
+Use the `aws_sns_subscriptions` InSpec audit resource to test properties of an AWS Simple Notification Service (SNS) subscription VPN route.

-The AWS::SNS::Subscription resource subscribes an endpoint to an Amazon SNS topic.
+The `AWS::SNS::Subscription` resource subscribes an endpoint to an Amazon SNS topic.
 For a subscription to be created, the owner of the endpoint must confirm the subscription.

 ## Syntax